 Conclusion: Why the Most Important Boardroom is the Classroom

 The transition toward a data-driven, AI-influenced market requires a workforce that is resilient, creative, and ethically grounded.
-By treating early education as a strategic investment in cognitive architecture, we are securing our global innovative capital.
+By treating early education as a strategic investment in cognitive architecture, we are securing our global capital for innovation.